-Most of the applications of SCET are either in flavor physics, where the decay of a heavy Bmeson can give rise to energetic light partons, or in collider physics, where the presence of jets naturally leads to collimated sets of energetic particles.
+Most of the applications of SCET are either in flavor physics, where the decay of a heavy B meson can give rise to energetic light partons, or in collider physics, where the presence of jets naturally leads to collimated sets of energetic particles.
 For some of these applications alternative approaches existed before the invention of SCET, but the effective theory has opened up alternative ways to understand the physics of these processes.
 For many examples, however, SCET has allowed new insights and new applications.

-The investigation of heavy-to-light form factors has been instrumental for understanding factorization in exclusive semileptonic B decays [66].
-SCET has also provided a field-theoretic basis for the QCD factorization approach to exclusive, nonleptonic decays of B mesons [67].
-Using SCET methods, proofs of factorization were derived for the color-allowed decay $\bar{B}^0 \to D^+\pi^-$ [68], the color-suppressed decay $\bar{B}^0 \to D^0\pi^0$ [69], and the radiative decay $\bar{B} \to K^ \gamma$ [70].
-Further examples are factorization theorems and the resummation of endpoint logarithms for quarkonia production [71], the resummation of large logarithmic terms for the thrust [72] and jet broadening [73] distributions in e^+e^- annihilation beyond NLL order, the development of new factorizable observables to veto extra jets [60,74], all-orders factorization theorems for processes containing electroweak Sudakov logarithms [75], and the resummation of threshold (soft gluon) logarithms in momentum space for several important processes at hadron colliders [76-78].
+The investigation of heavy-to-light form factors has been instrumental for understanding factorization in exclusive semileptonic B decays [80].
+SCET has also provided a field-theoretic basis for the QCD factorization approach to exclusive, non-leptonic decays of B mesons [81].
+Using SCET methods, proofs of factorization were derived for the color-allowed decay $\bar{B}^0 \to D^+\pi^-$ [82], the color-suppressed decay $\bar{B}^0 \to D^0 \pi^0$ [83], and the radiative decay $\bar{B} \to K^ \gamma$ [84].
+In recent years, the factorization approach has been extended to include QED effects [85,86].
+Further examples are factorization theorems and the resummation of endpoint logarithms for quarkonia production [87], the resummation of large logarithmic terms for the thrust [88] and jet broadening [89] distributions in e^+e^- annihilation beyond NLL order, the development of new factorizable observables to veto extra jets [67, 90], all-order factorization theorems for processes containing electroweak Sudakov logarithms [91], and the resummation of threshold (soft gluon) logarithms in momentum space for several important processes at hadron colliders [64, 92, 93].
 There has also been a lot of activity describing p_T -based resummation at hadron colliders.
-Prominent examples are the transverse-momentum distributions of electroweak bosons [64,65,79].
-Finally, SCET has given new insights into the jet substructure methods (see [80] for a recent review).
-We now describe a few of these applications in more detail.
+Prominent examples are the transversemomentum distributions of electroweak bosons [76, 77, 94], which give access to the p_T -dependent parton distribution functions.
+Higher-order resummations of event shape distributions [88], combined with two-loop fixed-order expressions [95,96] and including nonperturbative effects by means of a shape function, have been used for an accurate determination of the strong coupling constant α_s [97,98].
+A method based on N-jettiness (\mathcal{T}N) slicing [99,100] has provided a new way of performing the IR subtractions needed for precise fixed-order calculations, using the fact that the singular dependence on \mathcal{T}N can be calculated using SCET at NNLO.
+This has been used to compute various processes with final states containing up to one hard, colored particle [101-105].
+Calculations of the leading power corrections in \mathcal{T}0/Q [106, 107] have helped to improved the numerical stability of the method.
+The N-jettiness slicing method has also been used in the combination of higher-order resummation with parton showers [108-110].
+Finally, SCET has given new insights into the jet substructure methods (see [111] for a review).